A big list of wickedly productive things to do at home when bored or stuck.

 Admit it, you’re dying for some grown-up conversation.

 19. Go on a virtual date.
-Stuck in different homes because of the quarantine?
+Stuck in different homes for some reason?
 You can now enjoy that date with a potential partner online.
 Major perk: You don’t even have to stress about the goodnight kiss anymore.

 21. Hang out with friends If you want the company but can’t or don’t want to leave the house, then have a virtual chill party whilst you’re all each in your respective homes.